 People who live in parts of the world that have long winter nights and lack of light are more likely to be affected by the autumn blues or winter blues or winter depression, for example in the Scandinavian countries.
 So it is believed that light affects SAD.

-The decreased solar radiation affects the natural biological clockthat regulates hormonal balance, sleep and mood.
+In decreased solar radiation affects the natural biological clockthat regulates hormonal balance, sleep and mood.
 The balance of messenger substances Serotonin and melatonin change when there is a lack of light or when it is dark.

 Then your body makes sure that Sleep hormone melatonin released becomes.
 This messenger substance is involved in the sleep-wake cycle and is formed in the pineal gland in the brain.
 Melatonin makes you tired and prepares you for sleep at night.
 In contrast to the production of the mood enhancer serotonin decreases.